linnarsson-lab/cytograph2/README.md

 Cytograph computes an execution graph based on the punchcard dependencies, sorts it so that dependencies come before the subsets that depends on them, and then runs `cytograph process` on them sequentially.

-As a bonus, cytograph also runs `cytograph pool` on the result, which pools all the leaf subsets into a merged file `Pool.loom` and corresponding `Pool.agg.loom` and `exported/Pool`.
-Pooling does not involve re-clustering, but does include embeddings (e.g. tSNE), matrix factorization etc. and all the standard plots.

 #### Running a complete build on a compute cluster